8 Best Golf Balls For Seniors – 2025 Reviews & Buying Guide

 The Titleist TruFeel, backed by arguably the world’s top golf ball brand, is played by many seniors because it offers soft feel, excellent long-game distance, and good control around the greens.

-• a larger, faster, low-compression TruTouch core for more distance
+• a large TruTouch core for more distance

-• a reformulated, thinner TruFlex cover for super soft feel and control around the greens
+• a 3.0 TruFlex cover for super soft feel and control around the greens

 The ball has a spherically-tiled 376 tetrahedral dimple design that reduces drag and maximizes lift for added distance.

-The TruFeel ball is available in white and high-optic yellow, with a matte red variant arriving in the second half of 2022.
-It’s particularly effective for low and mid swing speeds, and what’s great is that it really doesn’t do anything poorly.
+This ball is particularly effective for low and moderate swing speeds, and what’s great is that it really doesn’t do anything poorly.

 5. Bridgestone e12 CONTACT Golf Ball